0xPolygon/polygon-cli/doc/polycli_ulxly_deposit-claim.md

       --claim-message                        Claim a message instead of an asset.
       --claim-weth                           Claim a weth instead of an asset.
-      --destination-network string           The network ID of the destination network. (default "1") --gas-limit uint                       The gas limit for the transaction. (default 300000) -h, --help                                 help for deposit-claim
+      --destination-network string           The network ID of the destination network. (default "1") --gas-limit uint                       The gas limit for the transaction.
+Setting this value to 0 will estimate the gas limit.
+  -h, --help                                 help for deposit-claim
       --origin-network string                The network ID of the origin network. (default "0") --private-key string                   The private key of the sender account.